Emmett Till: Later events

 Till's murder increased fears in the local black community that they would be subjected to violence and the law would not protect them.
 According to Deloris Melton Gresham, whose father was killed a few months after Till, "At that time, they used to say that 'it's open season on n*****s.'
 Kill'em and get away with it."

 After Bryant and Milam admitted to Huie that they had killed Till, the support base of the two men eroded in Mississippi.
 Many of their former friends and supporters, including those who had contributed to their defense funds, cut them off.
 Blacks boycotted their shops, which went bankrupt and closed, and banks refused to grant them loans to plant crops.
 After struggling to secure a loan and find someone who would rent to him, Milam managed to secure 217 acre and a $4,000 loan to plant cotton, but blacks refused to work for him.
-He was forced to pay whites higher wages.
+Milam was forced to pay whites higher wages.

 Eventually, Milam and Bryant relocated to Texas, but their infamy followed them; they continued to generate animosity from locals.
 In 1961, while in Texas, when Bryant recognized the license plate of a Tallahatchie County resident, he called out a greeting and identified himself.
 The resident, upon hearing the name, drove away without speaking to Bryant.
 After several years, they returned to Mississippi.

 Milam found work as a heavy equipment operator, but ill health forced him into retirement.
 Over the years, Milam was tried for offenses including assault and battery, writing bad checks, and using a stolen credit card.
-He died of spinal cancer on December 30, 1980, at the age of 61.
+He died of spinal cancer on December 31, 1980, at the age of 61.

 Bryant worked as a welder while in Texas, until increasing blindness forced him to give up this employment.
 At some point, he and Carolyn divorced; he remarried in 1980.
-He opened a store in Ruleville, Mississippi.
+Bryant opened a store in Ruleville, Mississippi.
 He was convicted in 1984 and 1988 of food stamp fraud.
-In a 1985 interview, he denied killing Till despite having admitted to it in 1956, but said: "if Emmett Till hadn't got out of line, it probably wouldn't have happened to him."
+In a 1985 interview, Bryant denied killing Till despite having admitted to it in 1956, but said: "if Emmett Till hadn't got out of line, it probably wouldn't have happened to him."
 Fearing economic boycotts and retaliation, Bryant lived a private life and refused to be photographed or reveal the exact location of his store, explaining: "this new generation is different and I don't want to worry about a bullet some dark night".
 He died of cancer on September 1, 1994, at the age of 63.

-Till's mother married Gene Mobley, became a teacher, and changed her surname to Till-Mobley.
+Mamie Till married Gene Mobley, became a teacher, and changed her surname to Till-Mobley.
 She continued to educate people about her son's murder.
 In 1992, Till-Mobley had the opportunity to listen while Bryant was interviewed about his involvement in Till's murder.
 With Bryant unaware that Till-Mobley was listening, he asserted that Till had ruined his life, expressed no remorse, and said: "Emmett Till is dead.
 I don't know why he can't just stay dead."